-There is a surge of weight loss accountability programs rising, which is a testament to just how powerful accountability is in building healthy habits.
+There is a surge of weight loss accountability programs, which is a testament to just how powerful accountability is in building healthy habits.

-From app-based diet programs to celebrity trainers, the promise is: with accountability, you WILL see results.
+From app-based diet programs to celebrity trainers, the promise is that with accountability, you WILL see results.

 To experience the true power of accountability, choosing the right program and the right coach is absolutely critical.

 Want To Hit Your Health & Fitness Goals Faster?

 Our FREE email course is here to save the day!
 We'll send you 7 days of tips and strategies that are better than anything you've ever read.

 When you get feedback from your coach, does it sound like you are communicating with a real person, or does it feel like you are talking to a computer?

 You take a photo of lunch, send it off to your coach, and get a response like this…